Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Introduction

 \subsection{Related work}

 Our setting can be viewed as an instance of \emph{approximate mechanism design}, \emph{with} \citep{nisan2001algorithmic} and \emph{without money} \citep{PT09}, which was proposed for problems where the goal is to optimize an objective under the strict truthfulness requirement.
 A result that will be very useful to our analysis is Myerson's characterization for single-parameter domains~\citep{myerson1981optimal}, which provides necessary and sufficient conditions for (deterministic or randomized) mechanisms (with money) to be truthful.
-On one hand, it allows us to abstract away from the payment functions (which are uniquely determined given the selection probabilities) on the bidders' side.
-On the other hand, similar arguments based on the same characterization enable us to reason about the structure of truthful mechanisms (without money) on the expert's side as well.
+It allows us to abstract away from the payment functions (which are uniquely determined given the selection probabilities) on the bidders' side.
+Furthermore, similar arguments based on the same characterization enable us to reason about the structure of truthful mechanisms (without money) on the expert's side as well.

-For settings with money, the well-known Vickrey-Clarke-Groves (VCG) mechanism \citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} is deterministic, truthful, and maximizes the social welfare in many settings of interest.
+When monetary transfers are allowed, the well-known Vickrey-Clarke-Groves (VCG) mechanism \citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} is deterministic, truthful, and maximizes the social welfare in many settings of interest.
 However, as we pointed out in the discussion above, in our hybrid mechanism design setting, one needs to take the values of the expert into account as well, and therefore VCG is no longer truthful nor optimal.
 On the expert's side, truthful mechanisms can be thought of as truthful voting rules; any positive results for deterministic such rules are impaired by the celebrated Gibbard-Satterthwaitte impossibility theorem \citep{Gib73,Satterthwaite75} which limits this class to only \emph{dictatorial mechanisms}.